pilegard/cogfoundations/docs/07-knowledge.md

 ##### Category {-}

 A set of entities that are equivalent in some way.
 Usually the items are similar to one another.

+##### Causal Model Theory {-}
+Causal Model Theory suggests that people categorize concepts based on evolving subjective theories that emphasize causal relationships, rather than solely on comparisons with prototypes or exemplars.

 ##### Cognitive economy {-}